Feastio

 Interior

 According to Woodhull, the company that built out the interior, they only had "seven months to bring the 1860s structure from bare walls and dirt floors to a fully functioning world-class restaurant."

 I'd say they did a fantastic job.

-Now, let's feast our eyes on Twelve's modern New England food, reflective of the locally sourced ingredients in Maine.
+Now, let's feast our eyes on Twelve's modern New England food, which is reflected in the locally sourced ingredients in Maine.

 Prix Fixe Menu